BRGM/gml_application_schema_toolbox/gml_application_schema_toolbox/doc/README.md

 ## Context

-BRGM is involved for a long time in the definition of interoperability standards especially linked to OGC and the European INSPIRE directive initiatives.
-Existing tools being limited for an easy exploitation of these standards, this project aims at developing a prototype around QGIS and open source software pieces.
+In the context of the definition of interoperability standards especially linked to OGC and the European INSPIRE directive initiatives, existing tools being limited for an easy exploitation of these standards, this project aims at developing a QGIS plugin relying on OGR library to deal with GML Application Schema datasets.

 In particular, the aim is to develop tools to **manipulate Complex Features streams in a GIS desktop application**.